wso2/docs-cloud/en/docs/get-started/key-concepts.md

 ### Response caching

-Response caching stores the response messages per each API in a cache .
+Response caching stores the response messages per API in a cache.
 It improves performance because the backend server does not have to process the same data for a request multiple times.
 To offset the risk of stale data in the cache, you can set a time period after which the